Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/OpenStreetMap layer/README.md

 ## How to use the sample

-When the sample opens, it will automatically display the map with the OpenStreetMap basemap.
-Pan and zoom to observe the basemap.
+When the sample opens, it will automatically display the OpenStreetMap basemap.
+Pan and zoom to explore the basemap.

 ## How it works

-1. Create an `AGSMap` with `osmStandard` as the `basemapStyle` and specify the other properties.
+1. Create an `AGSOpenStreetMapLayer`, and set it as the `AGSMap`'s basemap.
-2. Apply the `AGSMap` to the `AGSMapView`.
+2. Set the `AGSMap` to the `AGSMapView`.

 ## Relevant API